whitneyburton/portfolios/students/jamie_kawahara/20150814-jamie_kawahara-m3.markdown

 ### Areas of Emphasis

 Coming into the module I felt very shy and isolated.
-This module, I offered to help module 1 students and also taught a student led session.
+This module, I offered to help module 1 students, taught a student led session, and started a blog.
 I feel like I've made some friends and helped people feel more creative at Turing.

 ### Attendance